Nutrition and Calorie Tips

 Some days vs most days..

-So you can have that take away – just be aware of the calories and account for it.
-Then make sure you’re getting a range of nutrients in your other meals and that you’re still within your calories on average over the week.
+So you can have that bacon roll – just be aware of the calories and account for it.
+Then make sure you’re getting a range of micro nutrients in your other meals and that you’re still within your calories on average over the week.

-So balance occasional indulgences with more nutritious daily decisions: enjoy McDonald’s every once in a while, but make your mainstay chicken breast and oven roasted potatoes.
+Balance occasional indulgences with more nutritious daily decisions: enjoy the bacon roll every once in a while, but not every day

 Enjoy 🤗